TULiberalArts/Psychology/pages/undergradaute.md

 To learn more about this accelerated degree offering, please visit the [Psychology Accelerated Degree Admissions](https://liberalarts.temple.edu/ba-psychology-ms-psychological-research) page to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.

 ## Research Opportunities
-For a list of current labs and research opportunities, please see the [Department of Psychology Collaborative Research Register of Faculty Sponsors](https://docs.google.com/document/d/1kiv0Zf9QgRmbyEqoExB1j9CUE24IILxVDciuXHmO4U4/edit) which lists all current opportunities, requirements, lab and research project descriptions and applications to apply.
+For a list of current labs and research opportunities, please visit the Undergraduate Research Opportunities section of the [Psychology Research and Facilities page](https://www.temple.edu/academics/degree-programs/psychology-major-la-psy-ba/cla-psychology-ba-research).

 You can view [a list of summer research opportunities at other institutions, and research employment opportunities for Psychology graduates](https://listserv.temple.edu/cgi-bin/wa?A0=PSYRESEARCH).